Introduction

 holdpoint update

 Must be run after any change to checks.yaml.
-Regenerates all adapter files.
+Regenerates all engine files.
 The holdpoint-sync check in the default configuration enforces this automatically when checks.yaml is staged.

 Scans the project filesystem, detects languages, frameworks, and tooling, then diffs the result against the current checks.yaml.
 In dry-run mode (default) it prints proposed new checks and any stale checks whose when: pattern matches zero files.
 Pass --apply to write all proposals to checks.yaml and regenerate engine files automatically.

-The MASTER_PROMPT.md installed by holdpoint init instructs your AI agent to run holdpoint evolve --apply whenever the project structure changes — closing the zero-config evolution loop.
+The MASTER_PROMPT.md installed by holdpoint init instructs your AI agent to run holdpoint suggest --apply whenever the project structure changes — closing the zero-config evolution loop.

 Advanced